 My new podcast Triple R Teaching, will help you reflect, refine, and recharge.

 The podcast will provide simple strategies and practical tips for PreK-grade 3 educators.
-I’ll show you how to make small changes to improve how you teach math and literacy.
+I’ll show you how to make small changes to improve how you teach literacy concepts.

 Learn more about me and how I’ll serve you through this podcast with the introductory episode.